Gonsolin returns from IL for Dodgers in 2-1 loss to Rockies - WHIZ News

 José Ureña had a solid final start of the season for Colorado in an otherwise tough year that started with Milwaukee.
 He permitted one run and five hits in six innings with four strikeouts and no walks.

+”It’s only been a couple of good games, really,” Thompson said.
+“I feel good.
+Just got to stick with the process and take one pitch at a time.”

 Colorado took the lead in the second on Bouchard’s run-scoring double.
-He had three hits, including a pair of doubles.
+He had a career-high three hits, including a pair of doubles.

 TRAINER’S ROOM

-Dodgers: OF Chris Taylor (neck) received a cortisone injection, and manager Dave Roberts is “hopeful” that Taylor will be ready to play in the Division Series starting Oct.
-11.
+Dodgers: OF Chris Taylor (neck) received a cortisone injection, and manager Dave Roberts is “hopeful” that Taylor will be ready to play in the Division Series.

 UP NEXT